Joint Registration and Conformal Prediction for Partially Observed Functional Data: Functional conformal prediction without registration

-\end{enumerate} Results for functional data without (with) phase variation are given in the top (bottom) row of Figure \ref{fig::full-conformal}.
-Panels (b) and (c) show pointwise coverage rates $p_k$, with pointwise 95\% confidence intervals (CIs) (shaded region), and pointwise average PI lengths $\ell_k$ for $k=1,\dots,T$, respectively.
+Results for functional data without (with) phase variation are given in the top (bottom) row of Figure \ref{fig::full-conformal}.
+Panels (b) and (c) show pointwise coverage rates $p_k$ (solid red) with pointwise 95\% confidence intervals (CIs) (shaded region), and pointwise average PI lengths $\ell_k$ for $k=1,\dots,T$, respectively.
 The time-averaged coverage rate $\bar{p} = \sum_{k=1}^{T} p_k/T$ and PI length $\bar{\ell} = \sum_{k=1}^{T} \ell_k/T$ are also reported.
 We see that {\tt FFCP} guarantees finite-sample coverage validity for any $t \in {\cal T}$ for functions without and with phase variation.
 However, pointwise PI lengths tend to be much larger when phase variation is present in the data.
-Panel (d) demonstrates pointwise prediction intervals ${\cal I}_{t_1},\dots,{\cal I}_{t_T}$ for $f_{n+1}^{(b)}$ for a randomly chosen Monte Carlo sample $b \in \{1,\dots,B\}$.
-We show the partial observation $f_{n+1}^{\cal J}$ (black), the ground truth missing segment $f_{n+1}^{[0,1]\backslash \cal J}$ (dashed blue), and the lower and upper boundaries of the pointwise PIs (red).
+Panel (d) demonstrates pointwise prediction intervals ${\cal I}_{t_1},\dots,{\cal I}_{t_T}$ for $f_{n+1}$ for a randomly chosen Monte Carlo sample.
+We show the partial observation $f_{n+1}^{\cal J}$ (black), the ground truth missing segment $f_{n+1}^{[0,1]\backslash \cal J}$ (blue), and the lower and upper boundaries of the pointwise PIs (red).
 When there is no phase variation in the data, the PIs form a prediction band that accurately captures the geometric features, i.e., two peaks and one valley, of the underlying function $f_{n+1}$.
 However, when phase variation is present, the prediction band is less effective at capturing such geometric features, since their timing varies considerably across observations.
 As a result, $Y_i(t)$ fails to provide useful information for predicting $Y_{n+1}(t)$.
 These results indicate that {\tt FFCP} is better suited for functional data without phase variation.
-To improve $\tt FFCP$ in the presence of phase variation, we will incorporate registration, based on the elastic functional data analysis (EFDA) framework.